juanitodread/sbt-layout-project/README.md

 Initial SBT project configuration for Scala projects.

-It includes the following plugins:
+It includes the following dependencies:
-* Scalariform

-And the following dependencies:
 * Scalatest

 Every branch in this repo supports a specific Scala version: